Friday, May 8th 2015 marked seventy years since victory was declared in Europe for Britain and her allies.

-As town halls up and down the country count ballot papers for national and local elections, we should remember the celebrations of victory and sacrifices in the Second World War, without which such ways of life we take for granted today would be so very different.
+As town halls up and down the country counted ballot papers for national and local elections, we remembered the celebrations of victory and sacrifices in the Second World War, without which such ways of life we take for granted today would be so very different.

 By April 1945 the Allied forces had surrounded Berlin.
 On the 30 April Adolf Hitler committed suicide in his bunker.
 His successor Grand Admiral Karl Dönitz sought an end to the war and looked to negotiate the surrender of Germany to the Allied nations.
 Dönitz wanted to have as many German troops as possible surrender to the Allied forces in the west and avoid capture by the Soviets.

 Early in the morning on 7th May at the Supreme Allied headquarters in Rheims, the act for the unconditional surrender of all German forces was signed on behalf of Germany by General Alfred Jodl.
 At the insistence of Josef Stalin the Soviet leader, a further ceremony was held in Berlin and another surrender document was signed.
 The surrender officially came in to effect at one minute past midnight on the 9 May, although a cease-fire had already been called.

 On the evening of the 7 May the news spread that the war with Germany was over.
 It was announced that the 8 May was to be a national holiday in Britain to celebrate Victory in Europe Day, but many people started celebrating as soon as they heard the news.

 Throughout the nation events were held on the 8th May to celebrate the end of hostilities.
 Villages, towns and cities were awash with flags and bunting in red, white and blue.
 People came together as communities, holding street parties and parades.

 Thousands attended church services to give thanks for the end of the war in Europe, including the members of the House of Commons who attended a service at St Margaret’s Church, Westminster.
 In London, vast crowds gathered at famous landmarks and monuments.
 An estimated 50,000 people were at Piccadilly Circus by the end of the day.